lf-edge/eve/docs/BUILD.md

 * kernel: EVE uses its own custom kernel package, rather than one of the standard linuxkit ones.
 This is primarily due to kernel modules and drivers, especially on arm, as well as Xen requirements.
 * `init` packages:
     * `zededa/grub` - CoreOS inspired GRUB required to enable CoreOS-style dual partition upgrades.
+See [UPSTREAMING.md](./UPSTREAMING.md#grub) for a more detailed discussion of what is unique in this grub.
     * `zededa/devices-trees` - device trees for all the ARM platforms that EVE supports.
     * `zededa/fw` - various firmware required for device drivers.
     * `zededa/xen` - a single Xen binary required to boot EVE.
     * `zededa/gpt-tools` - ChromiumOS inspired tools and sgdisk required to enable CoreOS-style dual partition upgrades.
+See [UPSTREAMING.md](./UPSTREAMING.md#grub) for a more detailed discussion of what is unique in these versions of the gpt tools.
     * `zededa/dom0-ztools` - catch-all containers for tools helpful in developing and debugging EVE.
 * `onboot` packages:
     * `zededa/rngd` - custom `zededa/rngd` package, rather than the standard linuxkit one.
 This micro-fork accommodates the [following hack](https://github.com/zededa/zenbuild/blob/master/pkg/rngd/cmd/rngd/rng_linux_arm64.go) which provides some semblance of seeding randomness on ARM.
 Without this HiKey board won't boot.